 By joining Port Visitor and registering your committee or request to join a committee, you will have access to do the following:

 If you can help, then seafarers need you.
-Register today and find out how.
+Contact us to find out how you can get involved.

 If you have joined or created a Welfare Board, then you will probably encourage others to join.
 The IPWP programme isn’t just about representation on Welfare Boards though.
 It is about everyone working together to improve seafarer welfare in ports globally.
 If there are local businesses that could support welfare provision financially or through gifts in kind, then they should be encouraged to make a commitment.